Fluzzroz/Contxtful-phone-model/README.md

-# Classification and clustering of smartphones based on telemetry
+# Classification and clustering of smartphones based on physical sensor data

 ## Context
 This is my Captsone project for Udacity's _Machine Learning Engineering Nanodegree_.
 It was made with the collaboration of CONTXTFUL, the company that supplied my data set.